lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “In this paper I have argued also that the scientific symbols of this period cannot be isolated from contemporaneous disputes concerning other signs.
 It was difficult for Londoners to discriminate between the signs that surrounded them.
 This is in part due to the physical proximity where these signs were produced, exchanged and discussed - in the Strand, in the City and nestled around St Paul's.
 Those who discussed them realized that it was their remarkable interaction that gave them their complete meaning.”
 (451)

+Bearden-White makes a bold, compelling, and valuable argument when he seeks to recuperate chapbooks by identifying them as “short stories” (287).
+But as my random sample shows, part of the poor reputation of these 18thC short stories is surely due to their material resemblance to items which cannot be part of that suitably-literary history, since they are not in fact fictional --- such as Susanah Goodall’s prophecy and William Jones’ didactic letter.

+P 286

+![][ScreenShot2021-02-27at2.19.34AM]

+P 287

+![][ScreenShot2021-02-27at2.20.22AM]

+![][ScreenShot2021-02-27at2.20.52AM]

 This is an unsigned single-sheet document.
 I know far more about the piece of paper than the contents: the ESTC describes it as 1 sheet ;  1/2⁰ with dimensions of 34.6 x 20.8cm and horizontal chain lines.
 There is also an uncontrolled note saying that the record is based on “Lpro copy with other material from 1792”

 The shelfmark, HO.42/23 \[632\], points in the London National Archives to “HO 42.
 Letters and papers.
 Piece described at item level.”
 This consists of a whole lot of correspondence sent to the Home Office, which has actually been scanned!
 Things are stamped with numbers in the upper-right....
 And OH MY GOD 632 SHOWS A SCANNED COPY OF THE ACTUAL DOCUMENT, FREE TO THE PUBLIC AND RIGHT HERE, I CANNOT BELIEVE IT!!!!
 Image 940 shows the front, and image 941 shows the back.
 The item has its own record at http://discovery.nationalarchives.gov.uk/details/r/C10614791